Even in death, the Chinese government continues to fear Liu Xiaobo

 "Few knew Liu Xiaobo's thoughts in the last eight years, but she did and they talked during his last days," said Hu Jia, a leading Chinese human rights activist who has known Liu Xia for years and served prison terms for his own advocacy.
 "I think the authorities are afraid of seeing even the simplest last words from him get out and spread."

-Across the closely monitored cyberspace in China, some internet users have evaded the censors to post lines from Liu Xia's poems that were dedicated to her late husband -- with verses from "Wind" among the most popular: "Walls make you suffocate / you are wind, and wind / never tells me / when it comes and when it goes."
+Across the closely monitored cyberspace in China, some internet users have evaded the censors to post lines from Liu Xia's poems that were dedicated to her late husband -- with verses from "Wind" among the most popular: "Walls make you suffocate / you are the wind, and wind / never tells me / when it comes and when it goes."